CheckPointSW/sddc/README.md

     * When a new gateway instance is detected, the script uses the x-chkp-template tag value to select a template from this list.

     * Templates can inherit attributes from other templates through the "proto" attribute.
+An attribute (like "policy") can be specified either in the template object or in the template object referred in the "proto" attribute.
+The value in the template always overrides the parent ("proto") template value.
+If the attribute is also missing in the parent, it is looked up in the parent's parent (if applicable) and so on.

     * The selected template determines the eventual gateway configuration including: